sinch/sinch-sdk-dotnet/README.md

 [![.NET 7.0](https://img.shields.io/badge/.NET-7.0-blue.svg)](https://dotnet.microsoft.com/en-us/download/dotnet/7.0)
 [![.NET 8.0](https://img.shields.io/badge/.NET-8.0-blue.svg)](https://dotnet.microsoft.com/en-us/download/dotnet/8.0)

-Here you'll find documentation related to the Sinch <language> SDK, including how to install it, initialize it, and start developing <language> code using Sinch services.
+Here you'll find documentation related to the Sinch .NET SDK, including how to install it, initialize it, and start developing .NET code using Sinch services.

 To use Sinch services, you'll need a Sinch account and access keys.
 You can sign up for an account and create access keys at [dashboard.sinch.com](https://dashboard.sinch.com).

-For more information on the Sinch APIs on which this SDK is based, refer to the official [developer documentation portal](developers.sinch.com).
+For more information on the Sinch APIs on which this SDK is based, refer to the official [developer documentation portal](https://developers.sinch.com/).

 > [!WARNING]
 > This SDK is currently available to selected developers for preview use only.
 It is being provided for the purpose of collecting feedback, and should not be used in production environments.